 • Electricity

-Does the Nest Require a C-Wire?
+Does the Nest Need a C-Wire?

-Our Pros Make Smart Thermostat Installation Easy
+Our Pros Make Smart Thermostat Installation Quick

-Getting a new thermostat makes it simple to stay on top of your energy and cooling bills while keeping your {house|residences|home comfortable.
-If you’re thinking about adding a Nest smart thermostat to your residence, Central Air LLC can help you choose the ideal model for your home and then professionally install it.
-Call us at 203-357-5913 to get started right away!
+Installing a new thermostat makes it easier to keep track of your energy and cooling costs while keeping your {house|residences|home comfortable.
+If you’re considering adding a Nest smart thermostat to your home, Central Air LLC can help you select the ideal model for your home and then professionally install it.
+Give us a call at 203-357-5913 to get started right away!